Quinnen Williams shows out; McSorley's comp; QBs are a puzzle

 Another evaluator: "I love everything he's about.
 Grit, good kid, winning, great leader."

 McSorley embraces the underdog role, which is a good thing.
-At this point, Penn State's all-time leader in wins (31) and the holder of many other offensive records seems likely to be a late-round draft pick, or possibly a free agent.
+At this point, Penn State's all-time leader in wins (31) and the holder of many other offensive records seems likely to be a late-round draft pick, or possibly an undrafted free agent.

 His biggest supporters are Penn State coach James Franklin -- "I wouldn't trade my 6-0 quarterback for any 6-4 quarterback in the country," he told me during the season -- and Saquon Barkley.

-A creative coach could utilize McSorley as a Taysom Hill-type of weapon, according to a few talent evaluators in Indy.
-McSorley was asked to do defensive backs drills at the combine but declined; his preparation was solely at quarterback.
+A creative coach could utilize McSorley as a Taysom Hill type of weapon, according to a few talent evaluators in Indy.
+McSorley was asked to do defensive back drills at the combine but declined; his preparation was solely at quarterback.
 Barkley tweeted that the request was "So disrespectful."
 It's not completely crazy.
 McSorley was originally recruited as a safety out of Briar Woods (Virginia) High School.

 * * * * *